Location - Townsville, North Queensland, Australia

 The Queensland Department of Transport and Main Roads manages closed rail corridors across the state.
 The Greenvale Railway Line is state-owned land, and the closed rail corridor is not open for public use.
 Additionally, it is not safe to traverse the line due to unstable terrain, one partially collapsed tunnel, and the bridge is not safe for walking.

 Please note that there is significant Aboriginal art and history in this area as this was an important indigenous route.
-So please mindful and respect Australia's cultural background.
+So please be mindful and respect Australia's cultural background.
 Follow the 'Leave No Trace' principles, and deseed your boots and clothing before hiking in the area.

 Flora and Fauna